top of page

 Since 2008, Yeshiva Ohr Elchonon Chabad has proudly participated in the National School Lunch and Breakfast Program, ensuring that every registered student receives delicious, nutritious, and fully kosher meals—completely free of charge.

 Our commitment to student well-being extends beyond the school day!
-Through the After-School Meal and Snack Program, we provide additional wholesome meals so students can stay energized and focused, whether they are engaged in learning, extracurricular activities, or simply preparing for the next day.
+Through the CACFP After-School Meal and Snack Program, we provide additional wholesome meals so students can stay energized and focused, whether they are engaged in learning, extracurricular activities, or simply preparing for the next day.

 At YOEC, we believe that proper nutrition is essential for academic success and personal growth.
 Parents can feel confident knowing their children are enjoying balanced, high-quality meals that meet both their dietary needs and kosher standards.